doublesymmetry/react-native-track-player/docs/docs/api/events.md

 ### `PlaybackProgressUpdated`

-:warning: Note: This event is only emitted if you specify a non-zero `progressUpdateEventInterval` value in your player options.
+⚠️ Note: This event is only emitted if you specify a non-zero `progressUpdateEventInterval` value in your player options.

 Fired at the `progressUpdateEventInterval` if the player is playing _and_ if a `progressUpdateEventInterval` has been specified.